craftingcity/The-Known-World/Game Notes/Prenotes/'23/Prenotes Mar 05 23.md

 When last we left our heroes, they had finally returned to the one and only [[Alergra Barrowinch]] of [[Magius]] and delivered unto her the deliveries she had requested.
 Quickly after exchanging goods and services, she teleported away to other business.
 Left with the knowledge that she will make attempts on your reputation, and that a further conversation awaits upon your return to her, or hers to you, at her tower-academy [[Magius University]].

-Alone in the forest outside Amirisson, with a sack of silver in hand, what do you do?
+Alone in the forest outside [[Amirisson]], with a sack of silver in hand, what do you do?

 ### What does the World Know?